Help Make Middlesex County a Bully-Free Community.

 The First Tee of Connecticut

 Resources_FirstTeelogoThe First Tee of Connecticut reaches thousands of youth each year through a variety of ways including in-school and national school programs, group lessons, squads, on-course team programs and summer camps.
-Along with golf instruction, The First Tee's Life Skills Curriculum (based on Nine Core Values; Honesty, Integrity, Sportsmanship, Respect, Courtesy, Judgment, Confidence, Responsibility and Perseverance and Nine Healthy Habits; Energy, Play, Safety, Vision, Mind, Family, Friends, School and Community) introduces young people to skills associated with positive youth development.
-To learn more visit www.thefirstteeconnecticut.org or contact them by phone at (860) 882-1660 or by email at info@thefirstteect.org.
+Along with golf instruction, The First Tee’s Life Skills Curriculum (based on Nine Core Values; Honesty, Integrity, Sportsmanship, Respect, Courtesy, Judgment, Confidence, Responsibility and Perseverance and Nine Healthy Habits; Energy, Play, Safety, Vision, Mind, Family, Friends, School and Community) introduces young people to skills associated with positive youth development.

 EMPOWER

 EMPOWER Leadership Sports has worked with hundreds of school groups with on-site and off-site programs that are focused on increasing self-confidence and self-esteem, understanding the difference between positive and negative risks/challenges and self coaching and leadership.
 By teaching young people to lead themselves and others, they can develop the self confidence to stand up and express their opinions, the ability to recognize right from wrong, the courage to help those who can’t help themselves, and the tools to fulfill their own potential.
-To explore the many program options visit www.leadershipsports.com.

 Individual, Adolescent & Family Therapy / Relationship Counseling

 Elizabeth Shulman, LFMT.
 7 Spring Street, Middletown.
-860-344-9558. lizslmft@gmail.com
+860-344-9558. [email protected]

 Community Toolkit